 You can find your collection dates online or on your collection calendar.

 We will only collect waste that is in the bin with the lid shut.
 We will not collect additional bags on top or near the bin.

 We understand that not everyone is able to bring their bins to the collection point.

 We offer assistance where there is a genuine need.
 Find out more about requesting an assisted collection.

 Storing your bins

-You should store your green wheeled bin within the boundary of your property between collections.
-You should put you bin out for collection between the night before your collection and by 7:00am on the day of your collection.
+You should store your wheeled grey bin within the boundary of your property between collections.
+You should only put your bin out for collection by 7:00am on the day of your collection.